5 Teething Facts Every Parent Should Know

 Breast Milk May Help Pain

 Mothers are often concerned about how the eruption of baby teeth will affect their nursing relationship.
 Breast milk has been shown to have analgesic, relaxing and immune properties.
 It’s also very soothing for infants to nurse.
+But make sure you take care of your nipples and breasts too.

 If you need some tips to soothe teething babies, you can read about that here.